allatnot/googlecloud/README.md

 #### the code creates RsdGoogleClooudBackup object, which needs following paramter
 #### key = full ptah to google account service key file.

-#### the method RsdGoogleBucketPrefix could be used to get the name of prefix in the google colud bucket and requires following parameter
+#### the method RsdGoogleBucketPrefix could be used to get the name of prefix in the google colud bucket and requires following parameter.
 #### bucket = name of the google cloud bucket

 #### the method RsdGoogleCloudDownload could be used to download the files from the google cloud bucket and requires following parameters